Published by:

 Its name has etymological roots on Arabic, meaning “The Follower”.
 While the reasoning for the name is uncertain, most speculate it comes from its position in the sky, where it seems to chase another of Taurus’ famous stars—the Pleiades.

-See also The Gemini Constellation
+See also The Aries Constellation

 Pleiades.